Our purpose as a teacher training organization is to ensure that

 teachers have the knowledge, skills, and mindsets necessary to drive toward creating a classroom community that we believe is best for all students and leads to educational equity.
 We believe that all students should experience a safe and supportive learning environment led by student-centered, reflective teachers that focus on grade-appropriate student outcomes using culturally competent and scientific pedagogy.
 Practitioners learn how to create such a community through our interdependent, core coursework and individualized feedback and coaching.
 We model the best practices of teaching to ensure that our practitioners, like their future students, commit their learning to long-term memory and have the skill to be independently successful.

-LRCE’s nine staff members and dozens of adjunct faculty and volunteers ensure excellence in our mission of training and support for kindergarten through 12th-grade teachers.
+LRCE’s full-time staff members and dozens of adjunct faculty and volunteers ensure excellence in our mission of training and support for kindergarten through 12th-grade teachers.
 This includes the

 establishment of an alternative certification teacher training program in 2003, a multi-media lending library for teachers that circulated more than 132,000 items per year, and summer enrichment programs for at-risk/high-needs pre-kindergarten through 12th-grade students.
 Our board is composed of 17 individuals from across the Greater Baton Rouge community.